samiur-r/modern-software-architecture-patterns-handbook/patterns/enterprise/readme.md

 - Use `Repository` with `Unit of Work` for clean separation and consistency
 - Avoid mixing data access with domain logic (`Active Record` tradeoff)
-- In performance-critical systems, consider `ECS` over OOP models
-- Apply `DDD` only where domain complexity justifies it

 ---